Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Skills.md

 The following are additional uses for the concentration skill.

+### Check
-**Check:** You must make a Concentration check whenever you might potentially be distracted (by taking damage, by harsh weather, and so on) while engaged in some action that requires your full attention.
+You must make a Concentration check whenever you might potentially be distracted (by taking damage, by harsh weather, and so on) while engaged in some action that requires your full attention.
 Such actions include manifesting a power, concentrating on an active power, directing a power, or using a psi-like ability.

 If the Concentration check succeeds, you can continue with the action as normal.
 If the check fails, the action automatically fails and is wasted.
 If you were in the process of manifesting a power, the power points are lost.
 If you were concentrating on an active power, the power ends as if you had ceased concentrating on it.
 If you were directing a power, the direction fails but the power remains active.
 If you were using a psi-like ability, that use of the ability is lost.